 (1) to learn from each other constructive ways to promote civil discourse with people who hold opposing views

-So far, 250 people have come together to discover the mutual values that define our Oregon community.
+So far, over 300 people have come together to discover the mutual values that define our Oregon community.

 • Barriers in communication impede civic engagement.
 When people feel like they cannot talk to others about their differences, they are less inclined to work together for a common cause.
 The “soft” skills of conversation and dialogue are the grease for civic engagement.

 • It is important to invest time to build rapport and basic trust among people who likely disagree on politics, before asking them to engage in an honest dialogue about challenges and solutions.